Your questions answered

 1. What techniques do you use?

 I am an EMCC accredited coach and use many techniques, adapting them to your specific needs.
-I draw from cognitive behavioural theory (CBT), NLP, neuroplasticity and solution-based approach among others.
-I have trained in DISC and CBT, and am continuously learning new tools to serve you better.
+I draw from cognitive behavioural theory (CBT), NLP, neuroplasticity, Positive Psychology and solution-based approach, among others.
+I have trained in DISC and CBT.

 2. What is your background?